Dembrane/topic_modeler_runpod/README.md

 # Topic Modeler with RAG Integration

-A sophisticated topic modeling and content analysis system that combines BERTopic with Retrieval-Augmented Generation (RAG) to generate professional journalistic reports from data segments.
+A topic modeling and content analysis system that combines BERTopic with Retrieval-Augmented Generation (RAG) to generate in depth reports from data segments of Dembrane ECHO.

 ## 🚀 Features